Empty Tomb (Ravenna) (Photo credit: jimforest)

 At the heart of Easter is emptiness--the empty tomb.
 Years ago, I brought my parents on pilgrimage to the Holy Land.
 As a pilgrim discipline, I didn't carry any money and just accepted what my parents gave me.
 When we visited the Holy Sepulchre, the supposed site of the resurrection, a black clad Syrian priest screamed at me for not giving him alms.
 It could have been a devastating experience.
 But my father gazed in my eyes and said to me, "He is not here".

-here; He is risen.
+He is not here; He is risen.

 I don't understand the resurrection and can't explain it to myself, can't make the unsettling feeling, the disquiet, go away.
 The resurrection is not just an article of faith, not just a celebration of the rising of Spring from the cold dark of winter--not even simply an enactment of psychological death and rebirth.
 Easter brings profound disquiet--the disquiet of emptiness.
 We seek the risen Lord in the place we left him yesterday--in our habits, our beliefs, our ideas, our concepts.
 And what we find is emptiness.
 He is not here.
 Life and Truth cannot be embalmed, cannot be static, cannot be conceptualized, can never be contained in the Known.
 He is risen, alive in the now, in the freshness we glimpse each Easter.
 He is here in the disquiet, the not knowing, the simultaneous holding of faith and doubt.
 This Easter, every Easter, may we meet the unknowing, the mystery of emptiness.